SSH

 SSH keypairs are used to securely access compute instances.

-When you create an instance, redu.cloud injects the public key into the instance.
+When creating an instance, the public key is injected automatically.

 A keypair is required when creating an instance.